 In 2012, Pattie brought Zion, now 6, from their home in Baltimore to see Scott Kozin, MD, a surgeon and chief of staff at Philadelphia Shriners Hospitals for Children — Philadelphia, and his partner, Dan Zlotolow, MD.
 They came to talk about fitting Zion with prosthetic hands, but the doctors had a different and radical suggestion: a hand transplant.

 This extremely rare procedure, also known as vascularized composite allotransplantation (VCA), is being performed by only a few surgical teams around the world — and none had performed it in a child.
 The operation requires exceptional expertise in complex microvascular surgery and hand surgery, connecting muscles, tendons and blood vessels — the latter with sutures finer than a human hair.
 Patients undergoing the surgery also require a vast network of support services.

 Dr. Kozin and Dr. Zlotolow referred the family to the Hand Transplantation Program at The Children’s Hospital of Philadelphia.
-Led by director L. Scott Levin, MD, FACS, who is also the Paul B. Magnuson Professor, chairman of the Department of Orthopaedics, and professor of surgery (Plastic Surgery) at Penn Medicine, the program combines the expertise of CHOP’s Division of Plastic and Reconstructive Surgery and Division of Orthopedics with that of physicians in Penn’s Transplant Institute.
+Led by director L. Scott Levin, MD, FACS, who is also the Paul B. Magnuson Professor, chairman of the Department of Orthopaedics, and professor of surgery (Plastic Surgery) at Penn Medicine, the program combines the expertise of CHOP’s Division of Plastic, Reconstructive and Oral Surgery and Division of Orthopedics with that of physicians in Penn’s Transplant Institute.
 Dr. Levin is a world-renowned authority in the field, having performed Penn’s first bilateral adult hand transplant in 2011.